Home For Individuals Professional Negligence

 What is professional indemnity insurance?

-Professional indemnity insurance policies are taken out by professionals which can protect them if a client brings a negligence claim or a breach of contract claim against them.
+Professional indemnity insurance policies are taken out by professionals which can protect them if a someone brings a negligence claim or a breach of contract claim against them.
 Like with any insurance policy, it provides cover to ensure that any financial loss suffered by a third party which is the fault of the person insured will be compensated.
 Most professionals are required by their regulators to take out indemnity insurance, and will have to notify their insurer once they become aware of a potential claim.

 Our team of solicitors have a track-record of acting for and against a huge range of professionals on professional negligence disputes.